-The Bank maintains a diversified funding model.
-In recent years, we have issued €1.5bn of unsecured notes under our Euro Medium Term Note programme (EMTN) in addition to our secured funding facilities.
-The Bank's Targeted Long Term Refinancing Operation (TLTRO) funding from the ECB will mature in the coming year.
+The Bank has a diversified funding model.
+In recent years, we have issued unsecured notes under our Euro Medium Term Note programme (EMTN) in addition to partaking in the Targeted Long Term Refinancing Operation (TLTRO) from the ECB which matured during the year.